stefanzweifel/php-changelog-updater/README.md

 - Initial Release
 ```

-The content between the "Unreleased"-heading the the latest version will remain untouched by the CLI.
+The content between the "Unreleased"-heading and the latest version will remain untouched by the CLI.

 ### CLI Options